-- 4. (U) Presumptions.
-The following guidelines apply in determining whether a person whose status is unknown is a United States person: - a.
-(U) A person known to be located in the United States will be presumed to be a United States person unless identified as an alien who has not been admitted for permanent residence or the circumstances otherwise give rise to a reasonable belief that such person is not a United States person. - b.
-(U) A person known to be located outside the United States, or whose location is not known, will be presumed to be a non-United States person unless such person is identified as a United States person, or the circumstances otherwise give rise to a reasonable belief that such person is a United States person. - c.
-(U) A person known to have been at any time an alien admitted for lawful permanent residence will be presumed to be United States person, unless a determination that such person is no longer a United States person is made (a) in consultation with the office of NCTC Legal Counsel after obtaining a copy of either an order revoking that person's United States person status issued by a U.S. federal court or a properly executed and filed United States Citizenship and Immigration Services Form I-407 (Record of Abandonment of Lawful Permanent Resident Status), or (b) in consultation with the office of NCTC Legal Counsel and the National Security Division (NSD) of the Department of Justice (DOJ).
-A person known to have been at any time a citizen of the United States will be presumed to be a United States person, unless a determination that such person is no longer a United States person is made in consultation with the office of NCTC Legal Counsel and NSD. - d.
-(U) An unincorporated association whose headquarters or primary office is located outside the United States is presumed not to be a United States person unless the circumstances give rise to a reasonable belief that a substantial number of its members are citizens of the United States or aliens lawfully admitted for permanent residence.
+4. (U) Presumptions.
+For the purposes of these procedures:

+- a.
+If an individual is known to be located in the United States, he or she should be presumed to be a United States person unless the individual is identified as an alien who has not been admitted for permanent residence, or unless the totality of circumstances gives rise to the reasonable belief that the individual is not a United States person. - b.
+If an individual is known or reasonably believed to be located outside the United States, he or she should be presumed to be a non-United States person unless the individual is identified as a United States person or the totality of circumstances gives rise to the reasonable belief that the individual is a United States person. - c.
+A person who at any time has been known to have been an alien admitted for lawful permanent residence is treated as a United States person.
+Any determination that a person who at one time was a United States person (including an alien admitted for lawful permanent residence) is no longer a United States person must be made in consultation with the office of NCTC Legal Counsel. - d.
+An unincorporated association whose headquarters or primary office is located outside the United States is presumed not to be a United States person unless there is information indicating that a substantial number of its members are citizens of the United States or aliens lawfully admitted for permanent residence. - e.
+If it is not known whether an individual is located in or outside the United States, he or she should be presumed to be a non-United States person unless the individual is identified as a United States person or the totality of circumstances gives rise to the reasonable belief that the individual is a United States person.